 Overwhelmed with your newborn?
 Of course you are!
-Just like every other new mom and dad out there.
+Just like every other new mom and dad out there is!
 But some of the worries that you might have don’t have to consume your mental energy, since they’re based in untruths instead of facts.
 Check out these 10 newborn myths that just aren’t true!
-And to help prepare for your newborn, don’t miss my Newborns 101 course, the most comprehensive newborn prep course there is!

 1. Myth: You’ll instantly fall in love with your newborn.

 Truth: Most expectant parents imagine that the moment they’re handed their new baby they’ll feel immediate love and connection.
 And for some parents, that does happen.
-But for other new moms and dads, the reality goes more like this: The bundle you’re handed will be a red-faced, crying, squirmy baby that resembles no one you know (unless you’re counting old Uncle Bob), and you won’t feel much love or attachment at all.
+But for other new moms and dads, the reality goes more like this: The baby you’re handed will be a red-faced, crying, and squirmy, resembling no one you know (unless you’re counting old Uncle Bob), and you won’t feel much love or attachment at all.
 Not only is that normal, it’s also not something to worry about (you’re not a bad parent!).
 The love that you’re hoping for will come (I promise!), with time and through every interaction with your new baby.

 2. Myth: The second night after birth is always the worst night.

 Truth: Heard horror stories about the dreaded second-night curse?
-Don’t worry — there’s no guarantee that the second night will be worse than the first night or than the third night… or any night after that.
+This is one of those newborn myths that makes its rounds among new parents.
+But don’t worry — there’s no guarantee that the second night will be worse than the first night or than the third night… or any night after that.
 So why do new parents often report that the second night after birth is terrible?

 It’s likely because most newborns sleep deeply for the first 24 hours as they recover from the exhausting ordeal of being born.
 By the second night, however, they’re more rested and better able to react to their new surroundings.
 Life outside the cozy confines of the uterus includes bright lights, loud noises, unfamiliar touch, and cold air, so newborns react like, well… babies, crying and expressing discomfort, leading parents to think the second night is way worse than the first!